Disappearance of Madeleine McCann: German investigations in 2020 and 2025

-In June 2020, German prosecutors stated that they have "concrete evidence" that Christian Brückner (Note: Born 7 December 1976; also known simply as "Christian B" under German privacy laws (Source: "Chi è Christian Stefan Brueckner, sospettato dell'omicidio di Maddie McCann".
-Fanpage.it (in Italian).
-Retrieved 17 July 2023.) killed McCann.
+In June 2020, German prosecutors stated that they have "concrete evidence" that Christian Brückner (Note: Born on 7 December 1976, he is also known simply as "Christian B" under German privacy laws.) killed McCann.
 However, formal charges against Brückner by the court in Braunschweig have been delayed due to confusion over where his last address in Germany was and thus which German court is responsible for the trial.
 Brückner has previously been convicted of unrelated counts of child sexual abuse and drug trafficking, and has since 2019 served a prison sentence in Germany for raping a 72-year-old American pensioner in the Algarve region.
-He is scheduled for release in September 2025.
+He was scheduled for release in September 2025.
 He was tried in 2024 in relation to five unrelated sexual offenses committed in Portugal between 2000 and 2017, and acquitted of those charges by a court in Braunschweig on 8 October 2024.
 On 22 April 2022, Brückner was given arguido status by the Portuguese authorities, meaning they could extradite him to Portugal for formal questioning.

 Brückner, who is believed to have been living in a borrowed VW camper van in the Algarve region at the time of Madeleine's disappearance, was ordered to be investigated regarding possible involvement by the public prosecutor in the Braunschweig court.
-The German Federal Criminal Police Office made a public appeal for information relating to the McCann case on Aktenzeichen XY… ungelöst, a crime programme broadcast by the public television station ZDF.
+The German Federal Criminal Police Office (BKA) made a public appeal for information relating to the McCann case on Aktenzeichen XY… ungelöst, a crime programme broadcast by the public television station ZDF.
 German police stated that they received useful information in 2013 after the case was first featured on Aktenzeichen XY, but that it took years to find substantial evidence for prosecution, and that they still need more information.
 The prosecutors asked the public for information about Brückner's phone number and a number that had dialled him on the day of the disappearance, with which Brückner's number had a 30-minute connection.